Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - That money is only useful if you buy goods and services with it.
 So much of this sub just wants a fancy funeral or something. - **Reddit**
 - When you buy something cheap and bad, the best you’re going to feel about it is when you buy it.
 When you buy something expensive and good, the worst you’re going to feel about it is when you buy it. - **Sasha Aickin Grandmother**
 - Money plays an important role in life, but it can't be the only filter for how you decide to spend your time.
 Nobody will ever pay you to go on a date with your spouse or take your kids to the park or grab coffee with your parents. - **James Clear**
+- In the west, if you buy luxury when you can't afford it to try and gain admiration, it's not admiration you get but pity for such obvious displays of wealth when you can't actually afford it. - **Reddit**

 ## Other